 CLUBS Are you in a governion or civics club?
 Ask the local Assublican and Democratic parties to include you wone of their events.
 It'll broaden your and a, give you an interesting speaker, and help you connect with people in the cominanty who are interested in what ou're doing. - school teams Organizing a school spirit day?
-As off-season teams to join you with a short exhibition or even a comply act.
-The more you involve, the more fur and successful will be. - funds for a haritable project?
-If you invite other rofits, but you reach a wider group of prospects, too.
+As off-season teams to join you with a short exhibition or even a comoly act.
+The more you involve, the more fun and successful will be. - funds for a haritable project?
+If you invite other roups to help, you have to share the rofits, but you reach a wider group of prospects, too.